 Do you need help updating your WordPress website?
 We have reasonable rates, so start a conversation about your project.

 50% of search queries are four words or longer.
 (WordStream, 2016)

 Content optimization has always been a part of search engine optimization.
 The Google SEO Starter Guide from 2010 outlines SEO Basics including meta tags and page titles, site structure including navigation and page URLs, and content optimization.
-Google suggests the following, which you should consider as the search engine authority on search engines, and suggests the following SEO best practices:
+Google is the search engine authority on search engines, and suggests the following SEO best practices:

 - Monitor your page not found errors and correct them as quickly and accurately as possible.
 Use a plug in to easily manage 404s and redirects for WordPress.

 - Use heading tags appropriately and ensure proper nesting: H1, H2, em and strong formatting only where appropriate.
 Use only one h1.
 Treat H2s as sections to describe the main topics, and use H3 to break up sections.
 Keep formatting consistent and make them interesting.

 - Promote your site in an ethical manner, for example, via social media and newsletters.